OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

     // Return a set of units ids that are compatible with this unit id. function Set unitsCompatibleWithUnit(integer unit) {
+      // unitSet starts as an empty set
+      Set unitSet = {}
+      // If unit was null in the database then -99.
+This means there is no unit
+      // so nothing is compatible with it.
+Skip processing and return empty set at end. if (unit != -99) {
         // Get the row index in of this unit row = unit.unit_index
         // The compatible units are all columns with true for p_ik where i = row.
-      // unitSet starts as an empty set
-      Set unitSet = {}
         // Loop over all columns of P_ik in row for k = 0 to # columns in P_ik - 1 {
           // true indicates they are compatible
           if (P[row][k]) {
             // unit at index k is compatible with meter unit so add to set.
             // Convert index in Pik to unit id unitSet += unitFromPRow(k)
+          }
         }
       }
       return unitSet